 Figure 6.
-Flight plans of three autumn 2015 field campaigns, colored with respect to the flight dates given in the legend, whose results are described in the text.
+Flight plans of three autumn 2015 field campaigns, coloured with respect to the flight dates given in the legend, whose results are described in the text.
 The yellow rectangle locates the area of interest (AoI) over the upper part of the glacier outlet river.
-Star markers represent the takeoff locations.
-The background image has been acquired by Formosat (July 22nd 2009), with the overlap of an orthophoto acquired from our UAV on the eastern side of the moraine.
+Star markers represent the take-off locations.
+The background image has been acquired by Formosat (22 July 2009), with the overlap of an orthophotograph acquired from our UAV on the eastern side of the moraine.

-was free of snow, AT started to drop under 0°C while the hydrological network was low-water.
-Aerological conditions were quite perfect while the problem of cold was overcome by using several batteries on the field.
-Most of the time, the weather was overcast, without precipitation.
+without precipitation.
 Flying height was around 100 m with a coverage of 120 m in the flight direction and an overlap of over 80% (1 picture/second) from an image to another.

-During the second session - October 1st 2015 - the same flight parameters were kept.
+During the second session - 1 October 2015 - the same flight parameters were kept.
 Winter conditions were settled while the hydrological network was largely frozen and AT dropped under -3° C. One issue was the reduced life expectancy of batteries due to the low temperatures.
 Moreover, a thin but persistent layer of snow covered the moraine, making orientation and interpretation more difficult.
 Snowy weather did not help in performing measurements.
 Nevertheless, complete coverage was achieved.